-- A. The Board will endeavor to route buses so that students will have a maximum of 1⁄2 of a mile to walk to a bus stop, exclusive of private driveways and roadways. - B. The Board will endeavor to route buses so that students will have no more than a one (1) hour scheduled ride each way. - C. The Board will endeavor to drop off students no more than 1⁄2 hour prior to the start of school and to pick up students within 1⁄2 hour of dismissal.
+- A. The Board will endeavor to route buses so that students will have a maximum of 1⁄2 of a mile to walk to a bus stop, exclusive of private driveways and roadways. - B. The Board will endeavor to route buses so that students will have no more than a one (1) hour scheduled ride each way. - C. The Board will endeavor to drop off students no more than $\frac{1}{2}$ hour prior to the start of school and to pick up students within $\frac{1}{2}$ hour of dismissal.

-441.4 Disabled Students
+441.4 Students with Disabilities

-- A. Disabled students attending a Maryland State Department of Education approved school during the regular school year may be provided daily transportation if they live within 50 miles of the school. - B. Disabled students living beyond the 50-mile limit established above shall be eligible for two (2) round trips each school year. - C. Certain resident disabled students attending Maryland State Department of Education approved public or nonpublic schools shall have transportation available to and from their home areas on weekends.
+- A. Students with disabilities attending a Maryland State Department of Education approved school during the regular school year may be provided daily transportation if they live within 50 miles of the school. - B. Students with disabilities living beyond the 50-mile limit established above shall be eligible for two (2) round trips each school year. - C. Certain resident students with disabilities attending Maryland State Department of Education approved public or nonpublic schools shall have transportation available to and from their home areas on weekends.